forsyth/jsonpath/README.md

 	re ::= <regular expression of some style, with \/ escaping the delimiting "/">
 	real ::= integer "." integer? ("e" [+-]? integer)?

 The semantics and built-in functions are generally those of https://danielaparker.github.io/JsonCons.Net/articles/JsonPath/Specification.html — a rare example of specifying JSONPath systematically instead of providing a few examples —  although this grammar is more restrictive (eg, as regards the content of a union expression).
+Some of its extensions (eg, the parent operator) are also not provided.